 - Any other form of highly processed foods

 Heavily processed foods – foods that have gone through a lot of refining and have had a lot of extra ingredients added to them – can make you sick.
 Stick to as many whole foods as possible – think what you would buy at the farmer’s market or the produce section of the grocery store.
 If it comes in a box, you’re probably better off leaving it on the shelf.
+If you opt to eat highly processed foods, you’ll very likely impede any potential Mediterranean diet weight loss.

 How to follow the Mediterranean Diet Pyramid